This post was updated on Sep 2, 2023

 If you know that you are in a toxic relationship, seek help.
 It may seem difficult, even impossible.
+You don’t have to go on living in the emotional chaos of a trauma bond.
 However hard it may seem, it is possible to break the bond and manage the symptoms of trauma with appropriate support.

 How Do You Release A Trauma Bond?

 Releasing a trauma bond can be a difficult, time-consuming process, but it’s entirely possible.
 You can try:

 If you keep hoping that your partner will change and keep remembering the good old times, you may find it increasingly difficult to leave the relationship.
 Try to focus on attention on what is happening right now and reflect on it.

 Do you often catch yourself thinking or saying how weak, stupid, or unlovable you are?
 This is known as negative self-talk.
 It can reduce your self-esteem and increase your dependence on your partner.
 Ask yourself “Whose voice is that REALLY?”
 If that internal voice is punishing, belittling, or humiliating, it’s likely not coming from. your authentic self.
 Try to notice it and replace it with more positive alternatives.